DCatCan/DFS/README.md

-Part of the course Algorithm and Complexity course.
-The details of the assignment are in the assignment pdf and the solution in the python file.
+This project was completed as part of the Algorithms and Complexity course.
+Assignment details can be found in the provided PDF, while the implementation is in the accompanying Python file.
+The solution makes use of NumPy for efficient numerical operations.